 Depending upon your location, you decide to deboard at one of these stations.

 By Road.
-Depending upon your location, you can consider traveling to Hyderabad via road as well.
-You can choose to travel by your own vehicle, cab or bus.
+Depending upon your location, you can consider travelling to Hyderabad via road as well.
+You can choose to travel in your own vehicle, cab or bus.

 From Vijayawada, the bus fares start from Rs.350.
 From Bengaluru, the bus fares start from Rs.1,500.
 From Mysuru, the bus fares start from Rs.1,100.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here